TheCyberLocal/STRling/bindings/python/README.md

 s.merge(s.behind(s.digit()), s.letter())  # Only matches a letter preceded by a digit.
 ```

-Simplify your string validation and matching tasks with STRling, the all-in-one solution for developers who need powerful yet user-friendly tools for working with strings.
+Simplify your string validation and matching tasks with STRling, the all-in-one solution for developers who need a powerful yet user-friendly tool for working with strings.
+No longer write RegEx using complex jargon or the various syntaxes string validation specific to independent libraries.
 Download and start using STRling today!

 ---